yacineMahdid/ai-boggle-solver/README.md

 It's that "simple"!

+The constraints are the following:
+- 2min max for finding the words
+- words needs to be at least 3 letter in length

 ## Variant 🐻
 There is a few variant of the original boggle game which includes:
 - different size of square boards